 Try Opening in Compatibility Mode:

-- File Open Browse Right-Click Open with Compatibility Mode
+- File Open Browse Right-Click Open with Compatibility Mode.

 Check File Format:

-- MS Project supports .MPP, .MPX, .CSV, .XML
+- MS Project supports .MPP, .MPX, .CSV, .XML formats.

 Recover from a Previous Version:

-- File Manage Versions Recover Unsaved Files
+- File Manage Versions Recover Unsaved Files.

 Tip: Regularly save backups to prevent data loss!